Convoy PQ 16: Luftwaffe tactics

 As soon as information was received about the assembly of a convoy, Fliegerführer Nord (West) would send long-range reconnaissance aircraft to search Iceland and northern Scotland.
-Once a convoy was spotted aircraft were to keep contact as far as possible in the extreme weather of the area.
+Once a convoy was spotted, aircraft were to keep contact as far as possible in the extreme weather of the area.
 If contact was lost its course at the last sighting would be extrapolated and overlapping sorties would be flown to regain contact.
 All three Fliegerführer were to co-operate as the convoy moved through their operational areas.
-Fliegerführer Lofoten would begin the anti-convoy operation east to a line from the North Cape to Spitzbergen Island, whence Fliegerführer Nord (Ost) would take over using his and the aircraft of Fliegerführer Lofoten, that would fly to Kirkenes or Petsamo to stay in range.
-Fliegerführer Nord (Ost) was not allowed to divert aircraft to ground support during the operation.
+Fliegerführer Lofoten would begin the anti-convoy operation east to a line from the North Cape to Spitzbergen Island, whence Fliegerführer Nord (Ost) would take over using his and the aircraft of Fliegerführer Lofoten that would fly to Kirkenes or Petsamo to stay in range; Fliegerführer Nord (Ost) was not allowed to divert aircraft to ground support during the operation.
 As soon as the convoy came into range, the aircraft were to keep up a continuous attack until the convoy docked at Murmansk or Arkhangelsk.
-From late March to late May the air effort against Convoy PQ 13, Convoy PQ 14, Convoy PQ 15, Convoy QP 9 Convoy QP 10 and Convoy QP 11 had little effect, twelve sinkings out of 16 ships lost in QP convoys and two ships out of five sinkings from QP convoys being ascribed to the Luftwaffe; 166 merchant ships had sailed for Russia and 145 had survived the journey.
+From late March to late May the air effort against Convoy PQ 13, Convoy PQ 14, Convoy PQ 15, Convoy QP 9, Convoy QP 10 and Convoy QP 11 had little effect, twelve sinkings out of 16 ships lost in QP convoys and two ships out of five sinkings from QP convoys being ascribed to the Luftwaffe; 166 merchant ships had sailed for Russia and 145 had survived the journey.

 Bad weather had been nearly as dangerous as the Luftwaffe, forcing 16 of the ships in Convoy PQ 14 to turn back.
 In April, the spring thaw grounded many Luftwaffe aircraft and in May bad weather led to contact being lost and convoys scattering, being impossible to find in the long Arctic night.
 When air attacks on convoys had taken place, the formations rarely amounted to more than twelve aircraft, greatly simplifying the task of convoy anti-aircraft gunners, who shot down several aircraft in April and May.
-Failings in liaison between the Luftwaffe and Kriegsmarine were uncovered and tactical co-operation greatly enhanced, Hermann Böhm (Kommandierender Admiral Norwegen) noting that in the operation against Convoy PQ 15 and Convoy QP 11, there were no problems in co-operation between aircraft, submarines and destroyers.
+Failings in liaison between the Luftwaffe and Kriegsmarine were uncovered and tactical co-operation greatly enhanced, Hermann Böhm (Kommandierender Admiral Norwegen) noting that in the operation against Convoy PQ 15 and Convoy QP 11, co-operation between aircraft, submarines and destroyers had been excellent.
 From 152 aircraft in January, reinforcements to Luftflotte 5 increased its strength to 221 front-line aircraft by March 1942.
 By May Luftflotte 5 had 264 aircraft based around the North Cape in northern Norway, consisting of 108 Ju 88 long-range bombers, 42 Heinkel 111 torpedo-bombers, 15 Heinkel He 115 float-plane torpedo-bombers, 30 Junkers Ju 87 dive-bombers and 74 long range Focke Wulf 200s, Junkers 88s and Blohm & Voss BV 138s.